Ariel Bounces Back From Quintuple Coronary Artery

 Bypass Graft Surgery to Run Marathons

 Ariel Tolentino is happy to be alive.
 Following a quintuple coronary artery bypass graft surgery, he’s accomplished more than he ever thought possible, including becoming a marathoner.
-Most recently, he ran the Chicago Half Marathon with Swedish Covenant Hospital Foundation's Team SCH.
+Most recently, he ran the Chicago Half Marathon with Swedish Hospital Foundation.

 “I noticed I was easily fatigued at that time and my weight was a bit on the heavy side,” said Ariel.
 “I was a little worried because my family has a medical history of cardiovascular disease.
 At the clinic, an ECG revealed results compatible with ischemia.
 My blood work showed a serum cholesterol of 332 and an abnormal lipid profile.”

 Ariel was referred to Muhammad Akbar, M.D., a board-certified interventional cardiologist and a part of the medical staff at Swedish Hospital, who ordered further testing.
 A stress echocardiograph showed ischemic changes probably secondary to coronary vessel stenosis and an angiogram revealed blockage in five coronary arteries.